Header.avif

 • Resource and workload management tools

-• Integration with 400+ apps including Salesforce and Slack
+• Integration with 400+ apps, including Salesforce and Slack

 • Role‑based access and enterprise‑grade security